DusanFedorcak/mmo/README.md

 # AGENTS 0.1

-Simple MORPG implementation in Godot.
+Simple top-down multiplayer game in Godot.
 It is a pure hobby project written just to find out how difficult is to write a server-governed multi-player game in Godot.

 It's not a complete game, it only has a few essential features and can be used as an inspiration on how to deal with server-client communication in your Godot projects.